n. Provisions

 All equity investments in scope of Ind AS 109 are measured at fair value.
 Equity instruments which are held for trading are classified as at FVTPL and any changes in its values are recognised through the statement of profit and loss.

-If the Company decides to classify an equity instrument as at FVTOCI, then all fair value changes on the instrument, excluding dividends, are recognised in the OCI.
+If the Company decides to classify an equity instrument as at FVTOCI, then all fair value changes on the instrument, excluding dividends, are recognized in the OCI.
 There is no recycling of the amounts from OCI to profit and loss, even on sale of investment.
 However, the company may transfer the cumulative gain or loss within equity.

 The Company makes election whether to classify the equity instruments as FVTPL or FVTOCI on instrument-by-instrument basis.
 The classification is made on initial recognition and is irrevocable.